9r0x/vip/README.md

   - [x] Relative update: requires `BUTTON_LEFT` to function
   - [x] Absolute update: requires struct uinput_abs_setup setup
 - [x] PKGBUILD: package build script used in Arch Linux and related distributions.
-- [ ] Input macro: Future support for input macros, allowing users to create and execute predefined sequences of actions.
+- [x] Input macro: allowing users to create and execute predefined sequences of actions.
 - [ ] System level config: System-level configuration at /etc/vip.d/\*.json
 - [ ] Layout switch: Implementation of a layout switch feature to enable users to change the keyboard layout dynamically.
+- [ ] Improve README.md: Add more details to the README.md file, especially for the JSON representation and key types.
 - [ ] Haptic feedback: Addition of sound/effects for both key press and release events to enhance user experience.
 - [ ] Spoofing: spoof the device's vendor id and name.
 - [ ] Spacing config: Option to configure the spacing between keys and elements for better layout customization.